 - Decent customer support: the Better Business Bureau gave Swann a perfect rating overall.

 - Good app for Android users: the SwannView Link app has a 3.5 rating on the Google Play store.

 - Integrations with Google Assistant: like Night Owl, Swann systems integrate with Google Assistant, enabling voice commands.

 - 24/7 customer support: Another similarity with Night Owl is 24/7 customer support, definitely a useful feature for a security system.

 To learn more, read our review of the Night Owl system, our review of the Swann security system or our review of the Lorex security system.
-If neither of these systems sound good to you, check out our list of the best security systems of 2019.
+If none of these systems sound good to you, check out our list of the best security systems of 2020.